Can LLMs Predict the Future or Are They Just Remembering?

 Run the regression test

-Once you have LAP scores for all your prompts, run a simple regression with the interaction term AI Prediction × LAP.
-If the coefficient is positive and significant, your AI forecasts are contaminated by lookahead bias.
+Once you have LAP scores for all your prompts, run a simple regression with the interaction term LLM Prediction × LAP.
+If the coefficient is positive and significant, your LLM forecasts are contaminated by lookahead bias.

 What We Found

-We tested AI forecasts on two real-world financial tasks.
+We tested LLM forecasts on two real-world financial tasks.
 Both show significant evidence of lookahead bias.

 News Headlines & Stock Returns